jsnelling100/nycenvanalysis/README.md

 ## Conclusions and Next Steps
 Further analysis should be done with data on policy interventions and environmental justice specific programs as made available.
-Analysis could be improved with adequate weighting incorporated for different indicators (e.g., providing greater weight to particulate matter 2.5 exposure compared to hazardous waste site proximity) and further investigation into the distribution of DAC designations among highly vulnerable areas.
+Analysis could be improved with adequate weighting incorporated for different indicators (e.g., providing greater weight to particulate matter 2.5 exposure compared to hazardous waste site proximity) and further investigation into the quality of DAC designation distribution among highly vulnerable areas according to EJScreen and SVI indicators.